Questions or Comments?

 Massoud Ghaffari is a strong leader with experience in strategy, development, planning, and growth of companies.
 He has led initiatives from $3 million to $1.2 billion dollars in a variety of industries, including medical and information technologies, pharmaceuticals, manufacturing, and mining.
 Massoud also led market, competitive, and customer due-diligence efforts for 20+ M&A transactions.

-As SVP of Strategy, Massoud leads the sales organization and is accountable for IE’s overall sales strategy and execution.
+As SVP of Sales and Marketing, Massoud leads the sales organization and is accountable for IE’s overall sales strategy and execution.

 Massoud earned an MBA from the Kellogg School of Management at Northwestern University and a bachelor’s degree from the University of Wisconsin.
 He is also a Lean Six Sigma Black Belt and a CFA® Charterholder.